Quantum violation of variants of LGIs upto algebraic maximum for qubit system: Comparing variants of LGIs with other formulations of macrorealism

 Note that, since no information can travel backward in time, $D_{3}(M_{1}^{m_1},M_{2}^{m_2})=0$ in any physical theory.
 For two-time measurements, we can define similar quantity, for example, $D_{1}(M_{2}^{m_2})$.

-Standard LGIs are derived by assuming the satisfaction of all NSIT conditions.
+Standard LGIs can be derived by assuming the satisfaction of all NSIT conditions.
 But, in QM, the NSIT conditions are, in general, not satisfied.
-This, in fact, is the reason of the violation of LGIs in QM.
 It is then straightforward to understand that the difference between $K_3$ and $(K_3)_{123}$ plays an important role for the violation of LGI.
-Clearly, if $K_{3}=(K_{3})_{1,2,3}$ is satisfied, the LGI will \textit{not} be violated.
+Clearly, if $K_{3}=(K_{3})_{123}$ is satisfied, the LGI will \textit{not} be violated.
 When all the three measurements are performed for measuring each correlation, the expression of $K_{3}$ in inequality(\ref{eq1}) can be written

 where $\alpha =P(M_{1}^{+},M_{2}^{-},M_{3}^{+})+P(M_{1}^{-},M_{2}^{+},M_{3}^{-})$.

 Using Eqs.(\ref{d11}) and (\ref{d22}) we can write